MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/match-entities.md

 ## Define deduplication on a match entity

 Along with specifying cross entity matching rules as outlined in the above sections, you can also specify deduplications rules. *Deduplication* is a process.
-It identifies duplicate records, merges them into one record, and links all the source records to this merged record with alternate ids to the merged record.
+It identifies duplicate records, merges them into one record, and links all the source records to this merged record with alternate IDs to the merged record.

 After a deduplicated record is identified, that record will be used in the cross-entity matching process.
 Deduplication is implemented at the entity level and can be applied to every entity used in the Match process.